neutmute/neutmute.github.io/_posts/blog/2015-06-20-Compiling-TBB-EmguCV-OpenCV-Raspbian.md

 tbbVersion: tbb43_20150611oss
 excerpt: Notes on compiling Intel Thread Building Blocks (TBB) on Raspbian
 ---
-This is my cheat sheet for compiling Intel Thread Building Blocks (TBB) on Raspbian and then compiling EmguCV with it:
+This is my cheat sheet for compiling Intel Thread Building Blocks (TBB) on Raspbian for the Pi v2 (ARMv7) and then compiling EmguCV with it:

 	# Download and unpack